SmoothGlue Enterprise Prerequisites

 3. Certificates

 System Integrators are responsible for providing SSL/TLS certificates for applications that will be hosted on SmoothGlue.
-Although not required, a wildcard certificate for applications hosted on SmoothGlue is recommended.

 4. SmoothGlue Artifacts